msieprawski/resource-table/README.md

 Where `perPage(20)` sets resources per page.
 Method `page(2)` sets current page.
 Method `orderBy('id', 'DESC')` sets default sorting.

 ## Templating
 Resource Table allows you to create your own templates!
-If you don't need to then you are free to use one of the following built-in templates:
+However if you don't need to use own templates, then you are free to use one of the following built-in views:
  - `simple` *(default)*
  - `bootstrap` *(supported by Bootstrap 3)*
  - `advanced_example` - it's just a advanced template example, you can use it as a blueprint of your own one!

-### Using built-in/custom table templates
+### Using built-in table templates
 If you want to use core template just call `view()` method on your `ResourceTable` object:
 ```php
 $collection = ResourceTable::of($news)